maxi-blocks/maxi-blocks/readme.txt

 _Updates: 22 November 2023_
 MaxiBlocks V1.5.5
 * Fix: Number Counter block/pattern infinite loading issue in the editing experience.

-_Updates: 21 November 2023_
-MaxiBlocks V1.5.4
-* Fix: Interaction Builder settings breaking Group block in some cases.
-* Update: Speed optimization for editing lists on WordPress 6.4+
-* Update: Disable support chat by default on new sites.

-_Updates: 10 November 2023_
-MaxiBlocks V1.5.3
-* Update: Better compatibility with WordPress 6.4.1.
-* Update: Improved authentication process for Pro accounts.
-* Update: Showing both Light and Dark cloud patterns by default.
-* Fix: Hover in backend for inside blocks.
-* Fix: Console errors for Dynamic Content.
-* Fix: Authentication process for emails with "+" and other symbols.

-_Updates: 7 November 2023_
-MaxiBlocks V1.5.2
-* Update: Compatibility with WordPress 6.4.
-* Update: WooCommerce integration with Dynamic Content.
-* Update: Support chat is enabled by default on new sites.
-* Fix: PHP warnings for Dynamic Content.
-* Fix: Scroll effects.
-* Fix: Text generator placeholder colour.
-* Fix: Shape divider for containers.
-* Fix: Custom aspect-ratio for Image and Video blocks.
-* Fix: Repeater.
-Warn message when columns have different structure.
-* Fix: Global padding for full-width containers.
-* Fix: Rendering Dynamic Content on a new site.

 == Upgrade Notice ==